PathNaresh/APB_UVM/README.md

 after simulation inside the sim sub directory - transacript, vsim.wlf, dump.vcd & work will be generated.

-check the google drive for tool uasge & for help
+refer the google drive for tool uasge & help